agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `Selector()`

-Creates a new Selector, without binding it to the Collection, since we don't know the key of the Selector exactly during the creation of the Collection.
+Creates a new Selector, **without binding** it to the Collection.
-This function is intended to be used in the `Collection Config`, because there the `constructor()` will ensure that the Selector gets bound to the Collection.
+This function is intended to be used in the `Collection Config`, where the `constructor()` takes care of the binding.
 ```ts {3}
 App.createCollection((collection) => ({
     selectors: {